SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic-ish_form_fields.markdown

 ## Background

-This is something I experimented with while working the Learn Rails Portfolio Project.
+This is something I experimented with while working on the Learn Rails Portfolio Project.
 The project is [Travelogger](https://github.com/unenlightened/travelogger) where users can create trips with multiple locations.

 How many trips though?
 It could be anything.
 Something dynamic would be perfect where the use can choose.
 The Rails Guide has [this](http://guides.rubyonrails.org/form_helpers.html#adding-fields-on-the-fly) to say on the matter.